-CONCLUSIONS
+3 CONCLUSIONS

-An overview of research works, opportunities and challenges of the PEMFC and SOFC technologies was presented.
+An overview of research works developed by CEPEL, opportunities and challenges of the PEMFC and SOFC technologies was presented.
 The performances of the PEMFC and SOFC are dependent on specific and similar material properties such as electrolyte density and its ion transport ability, catalyst dispersion homogeneity and active size clusters, anodic and cathodic nano and microstructural structures, which influence the complexity of the electrical and mass transport phenomena that determine the energy and environmental-friendly (greenhouse gas reduction) character and performances of the fuel cell systems.
-Thus, system design, performance and cost depend on the properties of innovative and advanced materials.
-The careful design and manufacture of these materials is essential to fuel cell system integration and performance, and may ultimately determine the success or failure of these technologies.
+Thus, system design, performance and cost depend on the properties of innovative and advanced nanostructured materials.
+The careful design and manufacture of these materials is essential to fuel cell system integration and performance, and may ultimately determine the success or failure of these high efficiency energy conversion technologies.
+Particularly, it was shown examples and technological trends that show that the technologies of fuel cells are strongly dependent on the properties of surfaces and interfaces, which tend to be nanostructured in order to increase the performance of these electric power generators.